 License types and pricing

 Licenses on Compute Engine are one of the following types.
-For information about which license types apply to each OS version, see Operating system details.
+For information about which license types apply to each OS version, see the license section of the Operating system details page.

 - Free licenses